How to

 Using a good quality brush, apply two coats of waterborne paint in your chosen colour, allowing dry time between coats.
 Murdo used Resene Lustacryl in Resene Alabaster.

-Painting a door is all about the approach: paint the door jamb and sides first, before painting the centre panels and then the outside edges of the door, and lastly cutting
+Painting a door is all about the approach: paint the door jamb and sides first, before painting the centre panels and then the outside edges of the door, and lastly cutting in around the handle.

 For larger doors, you may wish to use a small roller with a microfibre roller sleeve on the panels.